Sections of this article

 Yves Klein, a French artist associated with the Nouveau réalisme movement, used fractals indirectly in his artwork.
 His exploration of the infinite and the void, as seen in his iconic blue monochromes, resonates with the concept of infinity found in fractals.
 Klein’s artistic philosophy embraced the sublime and the boundless, echoing the endless complexity inherent in fractal patterns:

 Digital artist Scott Draves created the Electric Sheep, a collaborative and evolving screensaver that generates abstract fractal animations.
-Users contribute to the evolving “flock” by voting on their favorite animations, influencing the future iterations.
+Users contribute to the evolving “flock” by voting on their favourite animations, influencing the future iterations.
 Draves’ work demonstrates the collaborative and generative potential of fractals in the digital realm, allowing for an ever-expanding and diverse visual landscape.

 British artist William Latham collaborated with mathematician Stephen Todd and computer scientist Peter Todd to create “The Organic Art of William Latham,” a series of computer-generated images that explore the possibilities of genetic algorithms and fractal geometry.
 These evolving and organic forms demonstrate the fusion of art, mathematics, and technology.

 American digital artist Vicky Brago-Mitchell incorporates fractals into her work, exploring the interplay between chaos and order.
-Her pieces, often created using fractal-generating software, showcase intricate patterns and vivid colors, highlighting the captivating visual appeal of fractals in the digital art space.
+Her pieces, often created using fractal-generating software, showcase intricate patterns and vivid colours, highlighting the captivating visual appeal of fractals in the digital art space.

 Japanese artist Makoto Nakamura blends traditional Japanese art techniques with fractal geometry to create mesmerizing paintings.

 Fractal art pioneer Janet Parke has been creating intricate fractal-based works since the 1980s.
-Her pieces often feature vibrant colors, intricate details, and a sense of cosmic wonder.
+Her pieces often feature vibrant colours, intricate details, and a sense of cosmic wonder.
 Parke’s exploration of fractals has significantly contributed to the development and recognition of fractal art as a unique genre.

 Photography Of Fractal Subjects